AI-IT-AVs/PosDiffNet/README.md

 # PosDiffNet

-Code for the IEEE TPAMI paper:
+Code for the paper:
-**"Hierarchical Information Embeddings with Neural ODEs for Personalized Federated Learning"**
+**"PosDiffNet: Positional Neural Diffusion for Point Cloud Registration in a Large Field of View with Perturbations"**

 ---